mattt/emcee/README.md

 ![Claude Desktop settings Edit Config button](https://github.com/user-attachments/assets/761c6de5-62c2-4c53-83e6-54362040acd5)

-The configuration file is located in the Application Support directory.
+The configuration file should be located in the Application Support directory.
 You can open it directly in VSCode using:

 ```console